-Page Nelson is a Lincoln-based Solicitors who specialise in conveyancing law, making a will, Energy Performance Certificates, re-mortgaging, and residential and commercial property.
+Page Nelson is a Lincoln-based Solicitors who specialise in conveyancing law, making a will, re-mortgaging, residential and commercial property.

 Practice commenced by William Tomlinson Page the Younger (to distinguish him from his father, of the same name) who was manager of the Lincoln and Lindsey Bank – now HSBC Bank at Stonebow, Lincoln.
 It is believed that he originally practiced from an office at the junction of Clasketgate and Flaxengate.

 Arthur Brown Porter taken into a partnership – name changed to Page and Porter.